sav-che/TL-2/Authors/Benze, Wilhelm {std. Benze}.md

-> [!cite] BHL link: this entry starts at [page 81](https://www.biodiversitylibrary.org/item/103859#page/91/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 81](https://www.biodiversitylibrary.org/page/33265278) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Benze, Wilhelm (fl.
 1887), German (Sachsen) botanist, educated at gymnasia at Gardelegen and Halberstadt, studied modern languages at Strassburg, Freiburg and Berlin, ultimately at the philosophical faculty of the Friedrich-Wilhelms-Universität in Berlin, student of S. Schwendener and A.W.
-Eichler. (*Benze*).
+Eichler.
+**Abbreviated name**: *Benze*

 #### Herbarium and types